TylerBoland/VFD-Graphics-Driver/README.md

 Library to drive a Noritake GU128X64-800B VFD display.
+The driver uses a unique method for serial communication, in which the SPI bus is configured in 16 bit mode split between two pins.
+Data and commands values are sent on one pin, and a mask is then used to toggle the data/command select signal at the appropriate times.
+This allows the display to be driven entirely by the Teensy's SPI DMA controller.
 Includes an image/animation generator tool written in python.
 Uitilizes Adafruits GFX library as a graphics framework.

 Running FFT on audio piped in using the Teensy as a usb audio interface.